zaynahxc/pxt-microbit/docs/courses/ucp-science/gravity/setup-procedure.md

 ## Monitoring the data

-1. With the @boardname@ code downloaded from the MakeCode app to the @boardname@ and the USB cable connected it will start receiving data from the first @boardname@.
+1. With the @boardname@ code downloaded from MakeCode to the @boardname@ and the USB cable connected it will start receiving data from the first @boardname@.
-2. Under the simulator in the app a purple outlined button shows up “Show data Device”.
+2. Under the simulator in MakeCode a purple outlined button shows up "Show data Device".

 3. By clicking on the **Show data Device** button a window opens up to the right showing values and graph of the gravity data being received (the dips in the graph are 3 tosses of the @boardname@ in the air).